Justinbomwell/COP4610_project_1/README.txt

 Special Considerations:

-• The "Shell-ception" extra credit was completed.
+- The "Shell-ception" extra credit was completed.
+- For the exit function, when outputting the number of commands, we reffered to each time the user pressed 'enter' as a new command